 There are a lot of opportunities to start and grow a successful e-commerce business.
 While the sheer number of competitors in most niches can make this endeavor a little challenging, it doesn’t have to hold you back.
-With the right playbook and some careful planning, you can easily overcome these challenges and promote your online store.
+With the right playbook and some careful planning, you can easily overcome these challenges and learn how to promote your online store.

 In this post, we’ll discuss why e-commerce is so challenging, and offer four strategies you can use to beat the odds.
 Let’s get to work!